How do I apply for SNAP benefits?

 Signing the application

-Your electronic or ink signature is your agreement that the information you provide to DTA is truthful and accurate.
-When you sign the application, you agree that you understand your rights and responsibilities to follow the rules, including to report changes when required.
-During the phone interview, a SNAP worker should go over these rights and responsibilities.
+Your electronic, ink or verbal signature is your agreement that the information you provide to DTA is truthful and accurate.
+When you sign the application, you agree that you understand your rights and responsibilities to follow the rules, including your obligation to report changes when required.

 If you are approved for SNAP within 30 days of when you apply, you should get benefits paid back to the date DTA received your signed application.
 106 C.M.R. § 361.080(link is external).
 For example, this would be the date you applied by phone or online, or the date DTA received your SNAP checkbox application from MassHealth (which is typically overnight).

-If you are applying for DTA's cash assistance benefits, DTA must treat your application for cash as an application for SNAP.
-There is no need for a separate application or separate interview.
-106 C.M.R. § 361.160.
-DTA must also process your SNAP benefits, even if they determine you are not eligible for cash assistance.
+If you are applying for DTA's cash assistance benefits, (TAFDC or EAEDC), DTA must treat your application for cash as an application for SNAP.
+You do not need to file a separate application or have a separate DTA interview.
+106 C.M.R. § 361.160(link is external).
+DTA must also process your SNAP benefits, even is they decide you are not eligible for cash assistance.
 106 C.M.R. § 365.120(A)(1)(link is external), (link is external)(A)(2)(link is external).(link is external)

 If you apply for SNAP and you might be eligible for cash, the DTA SNAP case worker is supposed to connect you to a cash case worker who should help you apply for cash benefits.
 For example, you might be eligible for EAEDC if you have no income and are 65 or older or disabled.
 You might be eligible for TAFDC if you have no or very low income and are pregnant or have children.
 DTA should ask you if you want to apply for these benefits.